chauhankaranraj/lit-logits/lit-logits/model-deployment/aws/fastapi.md

-# FastAPI App on EC2
+# Classical ML Model via FastAPI

 1. Follow steps here to launch an EC2 instance and SSH into it.
 NOTE: this time you can choose a smaller instance type (e.g. `c7a.medium`) since this is for demo purposes only.